acts-project/acts/docs/howto/run_ckf_tracking.rst

 Currently, there are two configurable criteria to select compatible source links on a surface with track parameters in CKF:

 * Global maximum chi2 of Kalman filtering.
-This could be set up via ``--ckf-slselection-chi2max``
+This could be set up via ``--ckf-selection-chi2max``
-* Global maximum number of source links on a surface.
-This could be set up via ``--ckf-slselection-nmax``
+* Global maximum number of measurements on a surface.
+This could be set up via ``--ckf-selection-nmax``

 .. code-block:: console

    $ <build>/bin/ActsExampleCKFTracksGeneric \
        --input-dir=data/sim_trackML/ttbar_mu200 \
        --bf-value=0 0 2 \
-       --ckf-slselection-chi2max 15 \
+       --ckf-selection-chi2max 15 \
-       --ckf-slselection-nmax 10 \
+       --ckf-selection-nmax 10 \
        --output-dir=data/reco_trackML/ttbar_mu200

 The magnetic field setup should be consistent between simulation and CKF tracking.